-- Atrial flutter is a type of supraventricular tachycardia caused by a macro-re-entry circuit in the right atrium.
+- Atrial flutter is a type of supraventricular tachycardia caused by a re-entry circuit within the right atrium.

 - Higher-degree AV blocks can occur — usually due to medications or underlying heart disease — resulting in lower rates of ventricular conduction, e.g. 3:1 or 4:1 block.

 - Atrial flutter with 1:1 conduction can occur due to sympathetic stimulation or in the presence of an accessory pathway – especially if AV-nodal blocking agents are administered to a patient with WPW.

 - Atrial flutter with 1:1 conduction is associated with severe haemodynamic instability and progression to ventricular fibrillation.

 NB.
 The term “AV block” in the context of atrial flutter is something of a misnomer.
 AV block is a physiological response to rapid atrial rates and implies a normally functioning AV node.